deepset-ai/haystack/README.md

 * RAM: 4GB or more
 * CPU: 64-bit, 4 cores or more
 * Storage: 20GB
-* Python 3.6.0 or higher
+* Python: 3.6.0 or higher
-* OS — Ubuntu 18.04 or later, MacOS X 10.15 or later, Windows 10
+* OS: Ubuntu 18.04 or later, MacOS X 10.15 or later, Windows 10
-* pip3 (if you'd like to go beyond the Quick Start below)
+* pip3 (if you'd like to go beyond the Quick Demo below)

 **Note**: For production-ready applications you may need more CPU (and GPU) power, memory and disk space.

-## Quick Start
+## Quick Demo

-The quickest way to see what Haystack offers is to start a [Docker Compose](https://docs.docker.com/compose/) demo application.
+The quickest way to see what Haystack offers is to start a [Docker Compose](https://docs.docker.com/compose/) demo application:

-1. Update/install and launch Docker
+1. Update/install Docker and Docker Compose, then launch Docker

 ```
     # apt-get update && apt-get install docker && apt-get install docker-compose